gavinlyonsrepo/cylon/Readme.md

 		* Google drive metadata, quota usage
 		* List files
 		* Get file info
+		* Note : Syncs Include Delete extraneous remote files as of V3.4-5
 * Clean system with bleachbit
 	* Preset option based on the same options as in the GUI
 	* Custom options involved for user to pick cleaners and options